-Johann Hari describes it as follows in his book – Lost Connections: ‘’ Children almost always thinks it is their fault when they experience something traumatic – for example they are to blame for their parent’s divorce, or for being sexually molested by a grandfather.’’
+Johann Hari describes it as follows in his book – Lost Connections: ‘’ Children almost always think it is their fault when they experience something traumatic.
+For example, they are to blame for their parent’s divorce, or for being sexually molested by a grandfather.’’
 He explains that children feel powerless against that what is happening to them.
 They cannot change their environment and they cannot leave.
 They are stuck in that situation.
 They have basically two options to deal with it:

 Johann Hari says this comes at a cost – if you think you were responsible for what happened to you, at some point, you are going to think you deserved it.
-This can follow you all the way into adulthood – always thinking you are not worth much.
+It can follow you into adulthood – always thinking you are not worth much.

 He wrote: ‘’I attacked the memory of my childhood self.
 It was only slowly – over time – that I came to see what he (the therapist) was saying.
 And I felt a real release of shame.’’

 To help you remember if you had experienced childhood trauma, go through the next checklist and mark if the question is true or false for you.

 Do you want to learn how to write about traumatic events?

 Need to heal from trauma through the writing process?